Ongoing monitoring

 To apply for a short-term renewal, send us a completed application form:

-• if the outcomes of the accredited course are to be incorporated into a national training package scheduled for endorsement shortly after accreditation expires
+• outcomes of the accredited course are to be incorporated into a national training package scheduled for endorsement shortly after accreditation expires

-• if the accredited course leads to a legislative, regulatory, or licensed outcome, and it is specified that the course must be completed to achieve this outcome, but the relevant legislation is under review and expected to be finalised shortly after the accreditation expires
+• accredited course leads to a legislative, regulatory, or licensed outcome, and it is specified that the course must be completed to achieve this outcome, but the relevant legislation is under review and expected to be finalised shortly after the accreditation expires.

-It is not considered appropriate rationale if the owner of the course copyright has delayed starting the re-accreditation process.
+It is not considered an exceptional circumstance if the owner of the course copyright has delayed starting the reaccreditation process.

-Requests for short-term renewal cannot be made if the accreditation period has expired.
+Requests for short-term renewal cannot be made if accreditation has expired.
 We will usually only consider one short-term renewal request per accredited course.